Generally, you need a standard strip footing, with some simplifications.

 Wall panel height depends on the building type.
 Generally, am-cor exterior wall panels are the height of each story:

-- Ground floor wall panels start at the top of the footing and reach to the floor above.
+- Ground floor wall panels are fastened to the am-cor footing trays and reach to the floor above.
+This provides structural continuity from footing to second floor or roof

 - Upper floor panels reach to each successive story, so that the panels remain light and easily handled and placed at each level.